Tony James (musician)

-Anthony Eric James (born 12 April 1953) is an English pop musician and record producer, who was the bassist for the 1970s–1980s bands Generation X, Sigue Sigue Sputnik and the Sisters of Mercy.
+Anthony Eric James (born 12 April 1953) is an English musician who was the bassist for the 1970s–1980s bands Generation X, Sigue Sigue Sputnik and the Sisters of Mercy.

 Early life

 Tony James was born in Shepherd's Bush in West London on 12 April 1953, and spent his childhood years in Twickenham.
 After formal education at Hampton Grammar School he attended Brunel University, from which he graduated with first-class honours in mathematics and computer science.
 Before becoming a professional musician he was briefly employed as a computer programmer in the accounting department of a company.

+Career

 London S.S.

-In 1975 James was a member of an early London proto-punk rock formation styling itself as The London S.S., along with Brian James (later of The Damned) and Mick Jones and Terry Chimes (both future members of The Clash).
+In 1975, James was a member of an early London proto-punk rock formation styling itself as The London S.S., along with Chris Miller (Rat Scabies) and Brian James (later of The Damned) and Mick Jones and Terry Chimes (both future members of The Clash).